 - Start adding flaxseed and Omega 3 (salmon!) to your diet- Flaxseed is known to help and I actually love adding omega-3 fatty acids to my diet.
-I am weird, and I add the flaxseeds in a morning cup of almond milk with some almonds or cashews.
+I am weird, and I add the flaxseeds in a morning cup of almond milk with some almonds or cashews and blueberries.
 It’s easy and you barely taste it.
-Some people use flaxseed oil instead like this lovely lady- check out her post!
+Some people use flaxseed oil instead like this lovely lady- check out her post.

 - Stop drinking Alcohol- It’s lame, but it’s going to help you.
 Drinking kills your gut, your health, and adds sugar to your diet which will make your breakouts worse.
 I stopped drinking in October (right when I went off the pill and I think is the a big reason why my acne is less severe than it could have been).
-Of course you can have some drinks, but any more than one drink a well is really just asking for an extra pimple.
+Of course you can have some drinks, but any more than one drink a night is really just asking for an extra pimple or 2.
 And when you have 25 pimples, one more is a big deal.

-- Pump vegetables into your diet!
+- Add vegetables into your diet!
 Vegetables are healing and anti inflammatory.
 They will help you feel good inside and out, and even though you’ll be breaking out, trust that eating a ton of vegetables will pay off (in about 2 months you’ll notice a change).
 I started making a juice everyday in December, about 6 weeks before the acne came.
 I was so thankful to have started juicing early because I felt like my skin was healing faster because I had been forcing kale, spinach, beets, carrots, and celery into my diet everyday for almost 2 months.
 Yes, I still got the cysts and painful white heads, but the healing process was much faster than I expected.
 I don’t know if I will have a juice everyday forever, but for the next couple of months I am making it a priority.